|My Favourite Planet > English > Europe > Greece > Macedonia > |

 Because of the military as well as economic importance of these colonies, cleruchs were not allowed to sell or lease their land, except under special circumstances, so that effectively they formed an occupying army.

-Farmland on the shore south of Lake Bolbi, near the site of ancient Apollonia, north of Stageira.
+Farmland south of Lake Bolbi, near the site of ancient Apollonia, north of Stageira.

 |13.
 Grain to Greece